migariane/eltmle/README.md

 # Contributors:
 [Intellectual advice and suggestions for improvement]

-Michael Schomaker, CIDER, UCT, Cape Twon, South Africa
+Michael Schomaker, CIDER, UCT, Cape Town, South Africa
 Email: michael.schomaker at uct.ac.za

-Giovanni Cerulli, CRES, CNR, Rome, Italy
-Email: giovanni.cerulli at cres.cnr.it

-Bernard Rachet, LSHTM, NCDE, Cancer Survival Group, London, UK
-Email: bernard.rachet at lsthm.ac.uk

-Aurelien Belot, LSHTM, NCDE, Cancer Survival Group, London, UK
-Email: Aurelien.belot at lshtm.ac.uk

-Camille Maringe, LSHTM, NCDE, Cancer Survival Group, London, UK
-Email: camille.maringe at lshtm.ac.uk

-Karla Diaz Ordaz, LSHTM, Department of Medical Statistics, London, UK
-Email: Karla.diaz-ordaz at lshtm.ac.uk

-Rhian Daniel, LSHTM, Department of Medical Statistics, London, UK
+Mireille E. Schnitzer, Faculté de pharmacie,
+Université de Montréal, Montréal, Canada
-Email: Rhian.daniel at lshtm.ac.uk
+Email: mireille.schnitzer at umontreal.ca

 # Acknowledgements

-I would like to thank Professors Bianca De Stavola (LSHTM), Simon Cousens (LSHTM), Aurelio Tobias (CSIC), Michel Coleman (LSHTM) for their comments and support and Haghish E. F. (CMBMI, Freiburg, Germany) for his wonderful **Github** and **MarkDoc** Stata packages.
+Miguel Angel Luque Fernandez is supported by a Miguel Servet I Investigator Award (grant CP17/00206) from the Carlos III National Institute of Health, Madrid, Spain.
 In case you have updates or changes that you would like to make, please send me a pull request.
 Alternatively, if you have any questions, please e-mail me.
 You can cite this repository as:
-Luque-Fernandez MA, (2017).
-Ensemble Taregeted Maximum Likelihood Estimation for a Binary Outcome and Treatment.
+Luque-Fernandez MA, (2018).
+Ensemble Targeted Maximum Likelihood Estimation for a Binary Treatment.
 GitHub repository, https://github.com/migariane/weltmle (Windows users) or https://github.com/migariane/meltmle (MAC users)
 Miguel Angel Luque-Fernandez
 E-mail: miguel-angel.luque at lshtm.ac.uk